Charlotte Harbor and Northern Railway: 1925-1967: Seaboard Air Line ownership

 In 1925, the line was leased by the Seaboard Air Line Railroad, who then fully purchased the line from the American Agricultural Chemicals Company a year later.
 This gave Seaboard direct access to the Boca Grande port.
 Almost immediately after the purchase, Seaboard began construction of its Fort Myers Subdivision, which branched off the line at Hull (near Fort Ogden) and ran south to Fort Myers and Naples.
 That route was completed in 1927 but was abandoned by 1952.

 The line became part of the Seaboard Air Line's Agricola Subdivision (later renamed the Achan Subdivision) north of Bradley Junction and the Boca Grande Subdivision south of there.
 Seaboard continued to provided service on the line to both Boca Grande as well as to Fort Myers and Naples when the Fort Myers Subdivision was active.
 By 1940, two daily local passenger trains were running the line to Boca Grande.
 Passenger service to Boca Grande was discontinued in 1958 shortly after the opening of the Boca Grande Causeway, which was the last passenger service to ever operate on the line.

 Later years

 The Seaboard Air Line Railroad merged with the Atlantic Coast Line Railroad in 1967.
 The merged company became the Seaboard Coast Line Railroad.

+By 1969, Port Boca Grande was ranked as the fourth busiest port in Florida.

+In 1972, the swing span on the northern trestle over Gasparilla Sound near Placida was replaced with a bascule span.
+The installation of the bascule span was done in conjunction with a slight realignment of the navigation channel underneath.